-Oldcastle[®] Architectural, Inc. ("Belgard") is proud to inform you that all of our interlocking concrete paver and retaining walls ("Products") meet and/or exceed the requirements of ASTM C-936 and ASTM C-1372.
-Belgard[®] guarantees its Products against these standards for the lifetime of the Product defined by ICPI.
+Oldcastle® APG, Inc. ("Belgard") is proud to inform you that all of our interlocking concrete paver and retaining walls ("Products") meet and/or exceed the requirements of ASTM C-936 and ASTM C-1372.
+Belgard® guarantees its Products against these standards for the lifetime of the Product defined by CMHA.
 This guarantee does not apply to splitting, chipping or other breakage that could be caused by impact, abrasion or overloading.
 This warranty is transferable.
 The original proof of purchase is required.

-This warranty is only valid if the material is installed under the guidelines of the ICPI (www.ICPI.org), The NCMA (www.
-NCMA.org) or the Belgard Installation Guideline Manual.
+This warranty is only valid if the material is installed under the guidelines of CMHA (masonryandhardscapes.org) or the Belgard Installation Guideline Manual.
 Improper installation voids this warranty.
-This warranty is for residential applications only and does not apply to commercial applications.
-It is recommended that the job be installed by a Belgard Authorized Contractor who guarantees their workmanship for a minimum of 3 years from the date of install.
-For warranty service, contact Belgard at 1-877-BELGARD.
+Thiswarrantyisforresidential applications only and does not apply to commercial applications.
+It is recommended that the job be installed by a Belgard Authorized Contractor participant who guarantees their workmanship for a minimum of 3 years from the date of install.
+For warranty service, contact Belgard at 877-BELGARD.
 A service representative will investigate your claim within 10 business days.
 If the Belgard product fails to meet the specifications, Belgard will replace the defective product at no charge.
 Color matching cannot be guaranteed.
 Belgard will not be responsible for any replacement labor, consequential damages or incidental damages.
-THIS WARRANTY GIVES YOU SPECIFIC LEGAL RIGHTS, AND YOU MAY ALSO HAVE OTHER RIGHTS WHICH VARY FROM STATE TO STATE.
-SOME STATES DO NOT ALLOW FOR THE EXCLUSION OR LIMITATION OF INCIDENTAL OR CONSEQUENTIAL DAMAGES, SO THE ABOVE LIMITATION OR EXCLUSION MAY NOT APPLY TO YOU.
+This warranty gives you specific legal rights, and you may also have other rights which vary from state to state.
+Some states do not allow for the exclusion or limitation of incidental or consequential damages, so the above limitation or exclusion may not apply to you.

-For specific information regarding warranty coverage and exclusions in regards to the Elements and Porcelain Paver products, please visit: Belgard.com/Warranty
+For specific information regarding warranty coverage and exclusions in regards to the Elements[TM] and Porcelain Paver products, please visit: Belgard.com/Warranty.